Task complexity shapes internal representations and robustness in neural networks: Measuring layer robustness in a language model

 Next, we examine two bipartite randomization schemes, A and B. Under randomization A (Fig.~\ref{fig:7}b), which, in isolation, previously degraded accuracy to chance, the model still retains reasonable performance when edges are removed.
 We attribute this resilience to the residual connections in each linear sublayer, which effectively bypass the randomized weights.
 Randomization B (Fig.~\ref{fig:7}c) has virtually no impact on the F1 score in the later layers, underscoring the inherent robustness of these models.

 Finally, by comparing the performance drops induced by binarization versus those induced by randomization B (Figs.~\ref{fig:7}d and~\ref{fig:7}f), we see that binarization causes a substantially larger performance drop in the early layers.

-This is unsurprising: perturbations at the network’s input propagate through all subsequent layers, amplifying their effect on overall performance.
-Randomization, on the contrary, produces a more modest decline.
+This \rj{might be} unsurprising: perturbations at the network’s input propagate through all subsequent layers, amplifying their effect on overall performance. \rj{However, the effect could be more complex and additional tools might be needed to quantify the dumping and amplification effect, which we discuss in Appendix Section~\ref{sec:cka}.} Randomization, by contrast, produces a more modest decline.
 Yet, it follows the same relative layer-wise pattern, with early layers more affected than later ones.

 The same overall trends persist in the noise‐injection and sign‐flip experiments (Fig.~\ref{fig:distilbert_SI}).
 However, under sign flipping, the positional‐encoding layer’s performance curve becomes non‐monotonic.
 We believe this arises from the interplay of residual connections and LayerNorm, which together render the network invariant to a global sign inversion.
 Specifically, when $q=1$, we invert the entire positional-encoding vector, as the model contains six transformer blocks—an even number—each successive sign inversion is counteracted by the next, so that by the time the representation reaches the final classification head, the original encoding is effectively restored.